Amazon CloudWatch – Metrics, Alarms & Dashboards

 2. AWS CloudTrail; AWS Config

-3. AWS CloudTrail; CloudWatch Events (CloudTrail is a batch API call collection service, CloudWatch Events enables real-time monitoring of calls through the Rules object interface.
+3. AWS CloudTrail; Amazon EventBridge (formerly CloudWatch Events) (CloudTrail is a batch API call collection service, EventBridge enables real-time monitoring of calls through the Rules object interface.
 Refer link)

 4. AWS Config; AWS Lambda